wwwatm/vxfld/vxrd.rst

-To receive flood packets from a Replicating service node, a VTEP must register the VXLANs it belongs to.  ``vxrd`` is a process to periodically register with the service node ``vxsnd`` to keep the VTEP endpoint membership active at the service node.
+To receive flood packets from a Replicating service node, a VTEP must register the VXLANs it belongs to.  ``vxrd`` is a process to periodically register with the service node ``vxsnd(8)`` to keep the VTEP endpoint membership active at the service node.

 OPTIONS
 =======

 -c, \--config FILE
   The config file to load.
-Default is /etc/vxfld.conf
+Default is /etc/vxrd.conf

 -d, --daemon
   Run as a daemon program